xulihang/BasicCAT-website/imagetrans/index.md

 ## Relevant tools

-[WebP-Converter](https://github.com/xulihang/WebP-Converter).
+* [WebP-Converter](https://github.com/xulihang/WebP-Converter).
 Convert JPG/BMP/PNG to WebP and vice versa.
+* [WebImageHelper](https://github.com/xulihang/WebImageHelper).
+Download all the images from websites or download the image under the mouse cursor based on screen positions.
+This can be used to translate images in web.
+Images can be replaced with their target version.

 {% include comments.html %}